material-motion/material-motion/concepts/patterns.md

 Good systems of Execution will carefully balance runtime performance, power consumption, and event coordination.

+We'll explore one particular implementation of an Execution system in the [Runtimes](runtimes.md).

 ## The Coordination/Plan pattern

 A **Coordination** is a coordinating entity that describes an interactive experience by creating Plans and associating them with specific elements.